KBuko/ConvertApp/README.md

 # YourConverter
 <img align="right" src="https://user-images.githubusercontent.com/101117780/227804286-b03196bc-b7aa-433d-8a41-f48cadb7955b.png" width="20%">
 <b>YourConverter</b> is a mobile application for android developed in python.
-The application is a converter for six currencies.
-The currency converter converts a number relative to the currency in which the user has added new data.
+The application is a converter for seven currencies.
+The currency converter calculates the number in the currency in which the user entered the new data.

 ## Project Objective